 Add the vanilla extract, Almond extract, and Amaretto liqueur and carefully fold it in.
 Next, add the almond flour and fold it in until completely incorporated.

-Using a spoon or a medium ice cream scoop scoop about 2 tbsp of batter and form balls out of the dough.
+Using a spoon or a medium ice cream scoop about 2 tbsp of almond batter and form balls out of the dough by rolling them between the palms of your hands.
 Then roll them in granulated sugar and powdered sugar and set on the prepared baking sheet about 1 inch apart.

 Place in the oven and bake for about 15 minutes if you like the Amaretti cookies soft on the inside, or up to 25 minutes if you prefer the biscotti-like texture.